-- ➤ Code Red: A code red is declared when, in the opinion of an administrator, Campus Resource Officer, or staff member, a situation exists that threatens the safety of students and staff and requires them to remain in the classroom. - ➤ Hold in Place and Teach: This protocol is enacted when there is a situation inside the building that requires immediate action for all persons to remain in place.
-It is non-life threatening to the general population and to the school. - > Secure the Building and Teach: This protocol is enacted when there is a situation outside the building that requires all persons to remain inside the school building.
+- Lockdown: A lockdown is declared when, in the opinion of an administrator, Campus Resource Officer, or staff member, a situation exists that threatens the safety of students and staff and requires them to take appropriate protective action locking down in a classroom, hiding from the danger or safely getting out of the building. - Hold in Place and Teach: This protocol is enacted when there is a situation inside the building that requires immediate action for all persons to remain in place.
+It is non-life threatening to the general population and to the school. - Secure the Building and Teach: This protocol is enacted when there is a situation outside the building that requires all persons to remain inside the school building.